Social robot: Uses in healthcare

 Individuals with cognitive impairments, such as dementia and Alzheimer's disease, may also benefit from social robots.
-In their study, Moro et al. (2018) utilized 3 social robots types—a human-like robot, Casper; a character-like Robot, The Ed robot; and a tablet—to help six individuals with Mild Cognitive Impairment make a cup of tea.
+In their study, Moro et al. (2018) used 3 social robots types—a human-like robot, Casper; a character-like Robot, The Ed robot; and a tablet—to help six individuals with mild cognitive impairment make a cup of tea.
 Results demonstrated that, to an extent, the humanoid robot was most engaging to individuals with cognitive impairments, likely due to the expressiveness of its face compared to the minimal expression of Ed and the tablet.
 Participants also anthropomorphized the human-like and character-like robot more so than the tablet by addressing them and asking questions, further indicating a preference for the social robots.
 Additionally, participants perceived the human-like robot to be useful in both social situations and in completing activities of daily living, whereas the character-like robot and tablet were seen as only useful for activities of daily living.
 Another study by Moyle et al. (2019) investigated the impact that providing an individual with dementia a robot toy, Paro, versus a plush-toy would have on caregiver and family members' perception of the individuals' well-being.
 This study highlighted the ways in which some long-term care facilities may have minimal stimulation for dementia patients, which can lead to boredom and increased agitation.
 After completing the trial, caregivers and family members were asked to assess the individual with dementias' well-being and, overall, the group that interacted with Paro was perceived to be happier, more engaged, and less agitated.
 One of the main issues with utilizing Paro, despite its perceived benefits, is the cost—future research must investigate more cost effective options for older adult care.
 Another issue of conducting research between individuals with cognitive impairments and social robots is their ability to consent.
 In some cases, informed consent by proxy can be utilized, however the benefits and risks should be weighed before conducting any research.
 Long-term research could show that residents of care home are willing to interact with humanoid robots and benefit from cognitive and physical activation that is led by the robot Pepper.
 Pepper was also used in assessing the feelings of safety and security the robot provided for older individuals.
 For these individuals, security is associated with trust and confidence developed by interpersonal relationships.
 Using videos and questionnaires, both safety and security ended up on the positive side for the participants and how they felt.
 Another long-term study in a care home could show that people working in the care sector are willing to use robots in their daily work with the residents.
 But it also revealed that even though that the robots are ready to be used, they do need human assistants, they cannot replace the human work force but they can assist them and give them new possibilities.